habasweiny/habasweiny.github.io/_posts/2021-1-3-Family-names.md

 name Fatumazahra.

-For the first few years of her life, my grandmother spoke only Borana.
+For the first few years of her life, my grandmother spoke mostly Borana.
 So when her mother would send her to get their brother Abdullahi, she would stand at the edge of the playing fields and shout